Lubrication: Fluid-lubricated systems

 Besides supporting the load the lubricant may have to perform other functions as well, for instance it may cool the contact areas and remove wear products.
 While carrying out these functions the lubricant is constantly replaced from the contact areas either by the relative movement (hydrodynamics) or by externally induced forces.

-Lubrication is required for correct operation of mechanical systems such as pistons, pumps, cams, bearings, turbines, gears, roller chains, cutting tools etc. where without lubrication the pressure between the surfaces in close proximity would generate enough heat for rapid surface damage which in a coarsened condition may literally weld the surfaces together, causing seizure.
+Lubrication is required for correct operation of mechanical systems such as pistons, pumps, cams, bearings, turbines, gears, roller chains, and cutting tools.
+Without lubrication, the pressure between the surfaces in proximity would generate enough heat for rapid surface damage which, in a coarsened condition, could literally weld the surfaces together, causing seizure.

 In some applications, such as piston engines, the film between the piston and the cylinder wall also seals the combustion chamber, preventing combustion gases from escaping into the crankcase.

 If an engine required pressurised lubrication to, say, plain bearings, there would be an oil pump and an oil filter.
 On early engines (such as a Sabb marine diesel), where pressurised feed was not required splash lubrication would suffice.